-4. Watch your inventory: When inventory moves in and out of your warehouse quickly, it's important to keep track of what sales you can fulfill and which you can't.
-The UPS Ready® Program offers a vetted list of inventory management providers that integrate UPS technology into their software systems to assist small and middle-market businesses.
+When inventory moves in and out of your warehouse quickly, it's important to keep track of what sales you can fulfill and which you can't.
+The UPS Ready® Program offers a vetted list of inventory management providers that integrate UPS technology into their software systems to assist small- and middle-market businesses.
 Also accessible is the UPS Customer Solutions team, whose members use a 10-part process to gather data and identify areas for improvement in the supply chain, optimization and the inventory.
-A variety of options exists, says Boyles, but when choosing a management system, "the main criteria is that they work well with your other systems."

-5. Actively manage the process: Tending to administrative tasks like billing, tracking, address validation, and paperwork at a small business means less time interacting with customers and working on product development.
-The UPS Developer Kit offers various programming tools to assist in many aspects of business management.
+In a small business, the more time you spend on administrative tasks like billing, tracking, address validation and paperwork, the less time you have to interact with customers and develop products.
+Get that time back with the UPS Developer Kit, which offers various programming tools to assist in many aspects of business management.
 The automated programming interfaces (APIs) can be integrated with a company's existing systems and assist with everything from locating packages in transit to better understanding international shipping regulations.
-All are available for download at ups.com.
-The APIs are free but require technological expertise to install and integrate with your site.
-Billing can be streamlined with the UPS Billing Center.

 Thinking through your shipping options before the holidays can lead to a better experience for both you and your customers.
-"The surge starts well before Thanksgiving," says Boyles.
+"The surge starts well before Thanksgiving," says Mark Boyles, who works with retail segment customers at UPS.
 "But UPS has a variety of technology tools to help our customers run a more efficient and productive operation, even when things get crazy."